connexcs/docs/calling-card.md

 ![alt text][cc-12]

-2)	A form would open.
+2)	A form will open.
 Select the customer for whom the device is to be added, enter the rest of information and click on Save button.

 ![alt text][cc-13]

-A new device for that particular customer would be saved.
+A new device for that particular customer will be saved.

 ### View and Edit Device